Laser hair removal is a medical procedure that uses a laser — an intense, pulsating beam of light — to remove unwanted hair.

 - Advanced technology.
 Mayo Clinic uses the safest and most advanced hair-removal systems available.

 - Time for you.
-Your Mayo Clinic specialist take time to discuss options and answer your questions about laser hair removal.
+Your Mayo Clinic specialist takes time to discuss options and answer your questions about laser hair removal.

 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.
 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.

-Specialists in dermatology and plastic surgery at Mayo Clinic in Arizona perform laser hair removal.
+Specialists in dermatology and plastic and reconstructive surgery at Mayo Clinic's campuses in Phoenix and Scottsdale, Arizona, perform laser hair removal.

 For appointments or more information, call the Central Appointment Office at 800-446-2279 (toll-free) 8 a.m. to 5 p.m.
 Mountain Standard Time, Monday through Friday or complete an online appointment request form.